angusmaccuish/FRTB/MAR22.md

    $$

 The total DRC requirement for securitisations (CTP) is calculated by aggregating bucket level capital amounts as follows.
 For instance, if the DRC requirement for the index CDX North America IG is $+100$ and the DRC requirement for the index Major Sovereign (G7 and Western Europe) is $-100$, the total DRC requirement for the CTP is $100-0.5 \times 100=50$.
+^[The procedure for the $DRC_b$ and $DRC_{ctp}$ terms accounts for the basis risk in cross index hedges, as the hedge benefit from cross-index short positions is discounted twice, first by the hedge benefit ratio HBR in $DRC_b$,and again by the term 0.5 in the $DRC_{ctp}$ equation]

 $$
    DRC_{ctp} = \max \left[ \sum_b{(\max[DRC_b, 0] + 0.5 \times \min[DRC_b, 0])}, 0 \right]
 $$

-TODO: FOOTNOTE